parthivatamma/gaming-calc/README.md

 3. Enter the y-intercept when prompted
 4. Choose whether to plot another line
 5. Each line will be drawn in a different color

-## Screenshots

-[Add screenshots here]

-## Contributing

-Feel free to fork this project and submit pull requests for any improvements.

-## License

-[Add your chosen license here]